Chillin' in Another World with Level 2 Super Cheat Powers: Main characters

 A demon wolf and Flio's wife.
 She originally wed Flio due to her tribe's tradition of submitting to the strong after he defeated her during their first encounter, but came to love him and their simple life.
 Rys is very territorial of her mate, but is otherwise welcoming to others.
-She does not like Flio being bothered to take part in the human-demon conflict, which he is supportive of as he does not want to fight.
+She does not like Flio being bothered to take part in the human-demon conflict, which she is supportive of as he does not want to fight.